 The department said a total of 13 suspicious devices had been linked to Sayoc, though there could still be more that have not yet been discovered.

 The devices, made of PVC pipe, a small clock, a battery, wiring, and energetic material, were "not hoax devices," FBI Director Christopher Wray said.
 Investigators are still trying to determine why the devices did not detonate.

 Attorney General Jeff Sessions announced that Sayoc faced up to 48 years in prison for five counts including interstate transportation of an explosive, illegal mailing of an explosive, threatening a former president, threatening interstate communication and assaulting federal officers.

 SEE ALSO: Timeline of pipe bomb scare across the country

-The case against Sayoc will be handled by federal prosecutors in the Southern District of New York, ABC News reported.
+The case against Sayoc will be handled by federal prosecutors in the Southern District of New York.
 Sayoc is required to appear first in the jurisdiction in which he was arrested, the Southern District of Florida.

 The development came amid a coast-to-coast manhunt for the person responsible for a series of explosive devices addressed to CNN and prominent Democrats including former President Barack Obama, former Vice President Joe Biden and Hillary Clinton.

-Law enforcement officials said they had intercepted a dozen packages in states across the country.
-None had exploded, and it wasn't immediately clear if they were intended to cause physical harm or simply sow fear and anxiety.
+Law enforcement officials said they had intercepted more than a dozen packages in states across the country.
+None had exploded, and it wasn't immediately clear if they were intended to cause physical harm or simply provoke fear and anxiety.

 Investigators believe the mailings were staggered.
 The U.S. Postal Service searched their facilities 48 hours ago and the most recent packages didn't turn up.
 Officials don't think they were sitting in the system without being spotted.
 They were working to determine for sure.
 The officials spoke to The Associated Press on condition of anonymity to discuss an ongoing investigation.